TECHNOLOGICAL CITIZENSHIP FOR EMERGING IMMERSIVE TECHNOLOGIES

 PROJECT TEAM: Tech Tech Team

-Giulia Lenzi: community manager, interested in sociology and anthropology combined with design and communication.
+Giulia Lenzi: Community manager, interested in the intersection of sociology and anthropology with design and communication.